 A Decade Of Gratitude

-Ten years have passed since I came to the US as a foreign student.
-I never imagined that my life was going to be a self-discovery adventure almost every day!
-I started noticing triggers, behaviors, and feelings that I would've never discovered if I was still living at home, surrounded by the familiar.
-Now I know what is the exact temperature at which I start to feel cold, I know when my body is preparing to feel sick, or when it's time to switch tasks because my brain starts to feel heavy.
+Ten years ago, I arrived in the U.S. as a foreign student, not knowing that my life would turn into a daily journey of self-discovery!
+I began noticing triggers, behaviors, and emotions that I never would’ve realized if I had stayed at home, surrounded by everything familiar.
+Now, I can tell you exactly when I start to feel cold, when my body is gearing up to get sick, or when it's time to switch tasks because my brain is starting to feel heavy.

-I also have been through EVERYTHING while living abroad, good and bad: frostbite, ballroom dancing, winter depression from lack of daylight, random generosity, falling on my behind from misstepping on ice, stumbling upon Oprah and Ben Stiller in the street, oversleeping on the subway train and missing my stop, etc., you name it!
-I don't think I have experienced complete boredom (for more than one day at least) in the past ten years, there's always something going on.
+Over these years, I’ve lived through it all—good and bad: frostbite, ballroom dancing, winter blues from the lack of daylight, random acts of kindness, falling flat on my behind from misstepping on ice, stumbling upon Oprah and Ben Stiller in the street, oversleeping on the subway and missing my stop... you name it!
+I don’t think I’ve ever experienced true boredom (for more than a day, at least) in the past ten years—there’s always something going on.

 My first living situation was a shared apartment on Bennet Ave and 181st Street.
-My room was probably smaller than 80 square feet, with no windows, and very noisy upstairs neighbors.
-My roommates were heavy smokers, but friendly people.
-It wasn't perfect, not even feasible by some people's standards, but for me was paradise, freedom, (very) affordable, and novelty (I was in NYC!!
-By Myself!!
-Woohooo!!
-How cool is that!!).
+My room was probably smaller than 80 square feet, with no windows and noisy neighbors above.
+My roommates were smokers, but they were friendly.
+It wasn’t perfect—definitely not ideal by most standards—but for me, it was paradise.
+It felt like freedom, it was (very) affordable, and I was in NYC!
+Alone!
+Woohoo!
+How cool is that?!

-From that mindset, I came across a Graduate student housing organization called International House (I-House).
-I scheduled a tour of its premises without thinking too much about it and, the first thing that caught my attention was that they had music practice rooms with grand pianos in them.
-Residents were able to reserve any room at any time (it was open 24/7) and practice as long as they wanted to.
-That was my cue to apply.
-I was accepted and moved not only to a new room but to a whole new experience, a new way of thinking, new friends, and an entirely new community within NYC.
+With that mindset, I stumbled upon a graduate student housing community called International House (I-House).
+I scheduled a tour without thinking much about it, and the first thing that caught my attention was their music practice rooms with grand pianos.
+Residents could book them anytime—open 24/7—and practice as long as they wanted.
+That was my sign to apply.
+I was accepted and moved into a new room, a whole new experience, a new way of thinking, and a community within NYC.

-Needless to say, I-House was the catalyst of the many blessings I have today: my friends, my new apartment, and the most beloved of them all, my husband (that's a story for another post :).
+I-House ended up being the catalyst for many of the blessings I have today: my friends, my new apartment, and the most cherished of all, my husband (but that’s a story for another post).

 I-House

-When I finished my degree and moved out from I-House to live with roommates nearby (who were also my I-House friends), I was looking for jobs and living with a very tight budget.
-My meals consisted of things that I cannot even look at these days, mainly because of the high levels of unhealthy things they contain: packaged soup (cup 'n noodles, Lipton, etc.), sliced white bread (the thinnest and cheapest I could find), and large quantities of rice.
+When I finished my degree and moved out of I-House to live with roommates nearby (who were also I-House friends), I was on a tight budget while job hunting.
+My meals consisted of things I can’t even look at today—mostly unhealthy packaged soups (Cup ‘N Noodles, Lipton), the cheapest sliced white bread, and huge quantities of rice.

-I remember having months when I wasn't sure if I was going to be able to pay rent or have enough on my metro card for my commute; but somehow, right before I started to panic, something would come up and help me get through it: a short internship, a quick sub-teaching gig, etc.
+I remember several months when I wasn’t sure how I would pay rent or if I’d have enough on my metro card for the week.
+But somehow, right before I started to panic, something would always come through—a short internship, a quick sub-teaching gig, etc.

-That said - and this is what I mean when I mentioned to Have Courage -, I never stopped moving, asking, knocking on doors.
-I was applying to teaching and admin jobs day and night.
-The need for stability and income would make me courageous enough to send that email or ask for that referral.
+What I mean by Have Courage is that I never stopped moving, asking, or knocking on doors.
+I was applying to jobs day and night.
+The pressure for stability and income gave me the courage to send that email or ask for that referral.

-Eventually, everything made sense, and I even found another fulfilling career path that I never thought I was capable of doing, but you gotta keep pushing!
+Eventually, it all came together, and I even found a fulfilling career path I never thought I was capable of.
+But the key is: you have to keep pushing!

 The fanciest dinner I could afford with my roommate - we were celebrating me, getting hired!